weibeld/terraform-aws-kubeadm/README.md

 This module allows to create AWS infrastructure and bootstrap a Kubernetes cluster on it with a single command.

-The result of running the module is a freshly bootstrapped Kubernetes cluster like you get it after manually running `kubeadm init` and `kubeadm join`.
+The result of running the module is a freshly bootstrapped Kubernetes cluster — like what you get after manually running `kubeadm init` and `kubeadm join`.

-> The cluster will have no CNI plugin installed like it's the case when manually bootstrapping a cluster with kubeadm.

-The module also adds a kubeconfig file on your local machine so that you can access the cluster right away.
+The module also creates a kubeconfig file on your local machine so that you can access the cluster right away.

-The number and type of nodes, the Pod network CIDR block, and many other parameters are configurable.
+The number and types of nodes, the Pod network CIDR block, and many other parameters are configurable.

+Notes:

+- The module does not install any CNI plugin in the cluster, which reflects the behaviour of kubeadm
-> For now, the cluster is limited to a single master node.
+- For now, the created clusters are limited to a single master node

+## Intended use

-The intended use of the module is for experiments.
-The module allows you to quickly create a bare-bones cluster that you can then continue working on.
+The module is intended to be used for experiments.
+It automates the process of bootstrapping a cluster, which allows you to create a series of clusters quickly and then run experiments on them.

-An example use case is testing CNI plugins which is made possible by the fact that the cluster won't have any CNI plugin installed by default.
+The module does on purpose not produce production-ready cluster, for example, by installing a CNI plugin, because this might interfer with experiments that you want to run on the bootstrapped clusters.

+In other words, since the module does not intall a CNI plugin by default, you can use this module to test arbitrary configurations of CNI plugins on a freshly bootstrapped cluster.

-## Quick usage
+## Quick start

 First, ensure the [prerequisites](#prerequisites) below.

-A minimal example usage of the module in your Terraform configuration looks as follows:
+A minimal usage of the module looks as follows:

 ```hcl
 provider "aws" {